chetanmeh/meta64/docs/code-notes.md

        --mail.host=somehost.someserver.net
        --aeskey=9999999999999999

+## Hosts File
+The configuration properties are set to use meta64-dev.com as the host name for TEST and DEV profiles, which is not a real domain name, and so you need to modify your 'hosts file' to add the following line:

+    127.0.0.1 meta64-dev.com

+Note: On Windows this file is located in: **c:\Windows\System32\drivers\etc\hosts**.
+Also remember you need to run your text editor as administrative user in order to be able to edit that file.
+Do this with right click notepad.exe, and choosing "Run as Administator".

 ## Encryption Key Config

 For temporarily storing passwords before the user is created in the repository the following key needs to be supplied: